-Here, we are going to consider the situation where a tooth has received a blow but has been dislodged or displaced within its socket, rather than completely knocked out.
+In this article, you’ll learn what to do when a tooth has received a blow and has been dislodged or displaced within its socket, rather than completely knocked out.
 This type of injury is called a “luxation” injury, and these are classified according to the direction of dislodgement.

 Types Of Displacement Injuries And How To Recognise Them